Decide on your professional reputation and shine at work this year.

 Finally, if you change your mind or your career path, that’s perfectly fine.
 After all, you are the Boss of your image.
 The important thing is to be aware of your reputation.
 Whether it consciously crafter or left to rumors, you have a reputation and it precedes you.
 And as we recently observed in public figures, it can take years and even decades to build a reputation, but only one incident to ruin it.

-Want to shine at work in 2018?
+Want to shine at work?
 Contact me and my team.